daneenec/MCW-Enterprise-class-networking/Hands-on lab/Before the HOL - Enterprise-class networking.md

      ![In this screenshot, the Azure portal Subnets blade of the WGVNet2 virtual network is depicted with the newly created subnets listed.](images/bhol-task3-subnets-table.png "WGVNet2 virtual network's subnets table")

-### Task 4: Use the Azure portal for a template deployment
+### Task 3: Use the Azure portal for a template deployment

-> **Note:** If you have not downloaded the student files, complete [Task 2: Download hands-on-step-by-step support files](https://github.com/microsoft/MCW-Enterprise-class-networking/blob/master/Hands-on%20lab/Before%20the%20HOL%20-%20Enterprise-class%20networking.md#task-2-download-hands-on-lab-step-by-step-support-files).

 1. On your LABVM, open the **C:\\ECN-Hackathon** folder which contains the student files for this lab.